 And then it hit me, “Wait a minute, this is the one thing that I can´t shut up about!
 Finding love.”

 I am meant to help other single women find love.
 Deep down this is something I wanted to do.
 Empowering women, helping them have healthy self-esteem and self-confidence, and helping them find love.

-I have all the skills, knowledge and experience to help professionally accomplished single women find the love of their life.
+I have all the skills, knowledge and experience to help single women find the love of their life.

 And so here I am … leading my tribe.